 Shine Night Walk Birmingham

-Entries for Shine Night Walk Birmingham 2019 are now open
+Register your interest for Shine Night Walk Birmingham 2020!

 Car - there are a number of public pay & display car parks in Birmingham City Centre which are just a short walk to Centenary Square.
 Some of the closest car parks are Town Hall Car Park (B5 4AF) and Grand Central NCP (B5 4DQ)

 Bus - there are various bus routes operating in/out of the city.
 Please visit https://www.birmingham.gov.uk/transport for more information.

 Train - the nearest station is Birmingham New Street which is only 5-10 minute walk to the venue.

 If you have any queries please contact the Shine Night Walk helpline on 0300 123 6624.